bryanyanay/zapata-challenge/README.md

 # Running the app

-**IMPORTANT:** First you must obtain my defog api key.
+**IMPORTANT:** After cloning the repo, you must first obtain my defog api key.
 Create a file called `.env.defog` in the root directory of this repo, and put this line in it:
 ```
 DEFOG_API_KEY = XXX
 ```
 Where XXX is my api key.
 I will send the key in the email in which I send the link to this repo.
 I'm on defog's free tier, which means 1000 free requests per month.

-After that just clone the repo and do a `docker compose up --build`.
+Then just do a `docker compose up --build` in the root of the project.
 This should build the images from the Dockerfiles, then start the postgres and fastapi containers from these images (the postgres database automatically populates with the csv file on startup).

 To stop everything just go Ctrl+C, and to destroy everything just go `docker compose down`.